Back to all posts

 Your first appointment will begin with a brief chat with your massage therapist.
 You’ll fill out a health intake form, which is your chance to share any medical history, injuries, allergies, or areas of pain.
 Be open and honest here—the more your therapist knows, the better they can tailor the session to your specific needs.
 This consultation is also the perfect time to discuss your goals.
 Are you looking to relieve stress from a tough work week, or do you have a nagging knot in your shoulder?
 Our team of highly trained therapists uses this information to create a personalized treatment plan just for you.

-Communicating Your Needs and Pressure Preferences
+Speak Up: Communicating Your Preferences

 This is your massage, and your comfort is the top priority.
 One of the most common concerns people have is the amount of pressure.
 During the initial consultation, your therapist will ask about your pressure preference, but it’s important to know that you can and should speak up during the session.
 If the pressure is too intense or not deep enough, simply let them know.
 A good therapist will check in with you, but don’t hesitate to voice your needs.
 Whether you’re getting a gentle Swedish massage or a more intense deep tissue treatment, clear communication ensures you get exactly what you need from your time on the table.